puppetlabs/puppet-docs/source/pe/3.7/maintain_backup_restore.markdown

    - `/etc/puppetlabs/`: different versions of this directory can be found on the server assigned to the puppet master component, the server assigned to the console component, and the server assigned to the PuppetDB/PostgreSQL component.
 You should back up each version.
    - `/opt/puppet/share/puppet-dashboard/certs`: located on the server assigned to the console component.
-   - The console and console_auth databases: located on the server assigned to the PuppetDB/PostgreSQL component.
+   - The console, pe-classifier, pe-rbac, and pe-activity databases: located on the server assigned to the PuppetDB/PostgreSQL component.
    - The PuppetDB database: located on the server assigned to the PuppetDB/PostgreSQL component.

 ### Purge the Puppet Enterprise Installation (Optional)